-Index-based insurance products represent a promising and exciting innovation that could allow the benefits of insurance to protect the climate-related risks that vulnerable rural smallholder farmers and livestock keepers face.
+Index-based insurance represents an exciting innovation that could allow vulnerable rural smallholder farmers and livestock keepers to benefit from insurance and thus reduce climate-related risk.
 Because index insurance is based on the realization of an outcome that cannot be influenced by insurers or policy holders (such as the amount and distribution of rainfall over a season), it has a relatively simple and transparent structure.
 This makes such products easier to administer and consequently more cost-effective to develop and trade.
-Indeed the success of several pilot programs conducted in India and various countries in Africa and Latin America have proven the feasibility and affordability of such products.
+Indeed the success of several pilot programs in India and various countries in Africa and Latin America has proven the feasibility and affordability of such products.

 - To effectively introduce index-based livestock insurance products to pastoral and agro-pastoral populations to help them manage drought-related livestock mortality.